-- 28.7.2.5 At the commencement of the middle and final phases of an innings, the umpire shall signal such commencement to the scorers by rotating his/her arm in a large circle. - 28.7.2.6 The scoreboard shall indicate the current Powerplay in progress. - 28.7.2.7 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal No ball.
+- 28.7.2.5 At the commencement of different phases of an innings, the umpire shall signal such commencement to the scorers by rotating his/her arm in a large circle. - 28.7.2.6 The scoreboard shall indicate the current Powerplay in progress (where possible). - 28.7.2.7 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal No ball.